slotdawg/ts2020/peer/peer.rst

     This exercise requires the :ref:`windows_tools_vm`.

-The easiest way to verify that files have been replicated into Nutanix Objects is to use the CyberDuck tool on your *Initials*\ **-Windows-ToolsVM**
+The easiest way to verify that files have been replicated into Nutanix Objects is to use the Cyberduck tool on your *Initials*\ **-Windows-ToolsVM**

 #.
 Connect to your *Initials*\ **-Windows-ToolsVM** via RDP using the following credentials: